 [Observation A.2-1] The R17 of EDGEAPP only defines the functionality of EAS acting as an invoker, which is similar to MEC Application that consumes MEC Services defined in ETSI MEC.
 According to the Key issue #2 in clause 4.2, The EAS acting as a service provider is expected to be defined in R18 and expose service APIs.

+[Observation A.2-2] According to the Key issue #2 in clause 4.2, Tthe EAS can act as a service provider and EES can act as a CAPIF provider by implementing implement CAPIF core function so different services will be available discoverable at different EESs.
+How the information of a service registered at one MEC platform is made available to other platforms in the same MEC system is not explicitly specified within ETSI MEC, while in EDGEAPP, as EES supports CAPIF core function, the EAS service exposed published on EES1 can be discovered by EAS registered on EES2 through CAPIF-6 or CAPIF-6e.

 A.4 EAS registration and EAS discovery